-Earning a Project Management Professional certification is a goal that many project managers pursue.
-A PMP certification can open new doors in their career, increase earning potential, and help to better manage and implement projects.
+Earning a Project Management Professional (PMP)® certification is a goal that many project managers pursue.
+A PMP® certification can open new doors in their career, increase earning potential, and help to better manage and implement projects.

 4. Certified Associate in Project Management (CAPM)® Certification

-If someone is just starting off their project management career and don’t feel ready to take the PMP exam, they can also pursue their Certified Associate in Project Management Certification.
-The CAPM certification is ideal for those who are planning to have a future in project management, but want to master the fundamentals that will be on the PMP exam early in their career.
+If someone is just starting off their project management career and don’t feel ready to take the PMP exam, they can instead pursue the Certified Associate in Project Management® certification.
+The CAPM® certification is ideal for those who are planning to have a future in project management, but want to master the fundamentals that will be on the PMP exam early in their career.
 One benefit of taking this exam is that someone can fully develop the skills needed to be a successful project manager, thus building a strong foundation for the rest of their career.